chtenb/fate/README.md

     This makes it easy to record a macro and use it for bulk editing
 - Allow fate to be used for bulk file editing according to some given script
   - Things like completion need to be disabled for this to speed up starting fate
+- Make sure the view updates fast enough to be in sync with userinterface.viewportoffset and viewportsize.
+If this is not the case, implement a viewbuffer, which is just a larger version of the normal view.

 MIDDLE TERM
+- Make fate on crash save a recovery file to prevent dataloss.
 - Make sphinx documentation up to date.
 - Different forms of wrapping left/right + word/character?
 - Tests for selectors.